OffsetCrust: Variable-Radius Offset Approximation with Power Diagrams: Analysis of Clearance Around Mesh Edges

 As demonstrated in Figure~\ref{fig:safe_band_mis}, when the point $p$ is close to an edge and exhibits significantly different directions, misalignments can occur between $p$ and the on-edge Slerp $\epsilon$-samples.
 These misalignments may result in incorrect adjacency relationships, leading to uncontrolled artifacts and negatively impacting the normal-based optimization.

 To prevent this issue, as illustrated in the inset figure, we consider the critical configuration in which the offset ball centered at point \(p\) just touches the intersection point of two on-edge samples, with the inter-sample distance denoted as \(r\).
-In the constant-radius case, the safe band size is determined by the relation \(d \cdot (1 - \cos\alpha) \in (0, \frac{r}{2})\), making \(\frac{r}{2}\) a conservative and reliable choice.
+In the constant-radius case, \ZH{the size of safe band (dark-green region in the inset figures in Section 4.1), which is controlled by clearance parameter $\rho$}, is determined by the relation \(d \cdot (1 - \cos\alpha) \in (0, \frac{r}{2})\), making \(\frac{r}{2}\) a conservative and reliable choice.
 For the variable-radius case, as the samples are densely distributed and the offset distances vary smoothly, \(\frac{r}{2}\) is also generally a safe and effective choice.